peteroupc/peteroupc.github.io/randmisc.md

 [^63]: Karney, C.F.F., 2016.
 Sampling exactly from the normal distribution.
 ACM Transactions on Mathematical Software (TOMS), 42(1), pp.1-14.
 Also: "[**Sampling exactly from the normal distribution**](https://arxiv.org/abs/1303.6257v2)", arXiv:1303.6257v2  [physics.comp-ph], 2014.

 [^64]: Chewi, Sinho, Patrik R. Gerber, Chen Lu, Thibaut Le Gouic, and Philippe Rigollet. "[**Rejection sampling from shape-constrained distributions in sublinear time**](https://proceedings.mlr.press/v151/chewi22a.html)."
 In International Conference on Artificial Intelligence and Statistics, pp. 2249-2265.
 PMLR, 2022.

+[^65]: Huijben, I.A., Kool, W., Paulus, M.B. and Van Sloun, R.J., 2022.
+A Review of the Gumbel-max Trick and its Extensions for Discrete Stochasticity in Machine Learning.
+IEEE Transactions on Pattern Analysis and Machine Intelligence.
+Also in [**https://arxiv.org/pdf/2110.01515**](https://arxiv.org/pdf/2110.01515)

+[^66]: Or as &minus;ln(_E_), where _E_ is an exponential random variate with rate 1.

+[^67]: Huijben, I.A., Kool, W., Paulus, M.B. and Van Sloun, R.J., 2022.
+A Review of the Gumbel-max Trick and its Extensions for Discrete Stochasticity in Machine Learning.
+IEEE Transactions on Pattern Analysis and Machine Intelligence.
+Also in [**https://arxiv.org/pdf/2110.01515**](https://arxiv.org/pdf/2110.01515)

 <a id=License></a>
 ## License